top of page

 Keep it simple and offer a variety of fruits at snack time, some of my favourite ways to serve fruit are:

-- Fruit platter with cheese sticks or cheese slices
+• Fruit platter with cheese sticks or cheese slices

-- Banana rounds topped with peanut butter
+• Banana rounds topped with peanut butter

-- Fresh fruit and full fat Greek yoghurt
+• Fresh fruit and full-fat Greek yoghurt

--Apple and cheddar cheese slices
+• Thin apple slices and cheddar cheese

--Ricotta cheese spread on crackers with strawberries
+• Ricotta cheese spread on crackers with strawberries

--Banana and chia seed pudding
+• Banana and chia seed pudding

--Rice cakes, peanut butter and sliced banana
+• Rice cakes, peanut butter and sliced banana

 Vegetables

-The more kids see vegetables throughout the day the more likely they are to accept and eat vegetables, so serving them at snacks is a useful strategy, and can take the pressure off at main meals.
-Current data shows that just 5 percent of Australian children are consuming the recommended serve of vegetables each day.
-So get those serves of veggies up by including them in snacks.
-Some of my favourite ways to serve vegetables are:
+The more kids see vegetables throughout the day the more likely they are to accept and eat vegetables.
+Serving vegetables as part of a snack can take the pressure off at main meals and help children meet their nutrition requirements.
+Current data shows that just 5% of Australian children are consuming the recommended serving of vegetables each day.

-- Black beans and avocado slices
+• Black beans and avocado slices

-- Hummus or vegetable dips with crackers
+• Hummus or vegetable dips with crackers

-- Grated carrot, grated cheese and sultanas
+• Grated carrot, grated cheese and sultanas

-- Crumpet topped with butter and mashed avocado
+• Scone topped with mashed avocado

-Be sure to modify any foods to suit your childs age and stage of feeding development.
+Be sure to modify any foods to suit your child's age and stage of feeding development.

-Up next my favourite On-The-Go (packet) snacks.
+Up next are my favourite On-The-Go (packet) snacks.

 x Anna

-1,041 views0 comments
+1,166 views0 comments

 bottom of page